alibaba-damo-academy/self-supervised-anatomical-embedding-v2/README.md

 ### Pretrained models
 There are three models:
 * `SAM.pth`: Original SAM model trained on the NIH Lymphnode dataset.
 It covers the chest-abdomen-pelvis region in CT.
-* `SAMv2_iter_20000.pth`: SAM++ model trained on the NIH Lymphnode and the TotalSegmentator dataset.
+* `SAMv2_iter_20000.pth`: UAE-S model trained on the NIH Lymphnode and the TotalSegmentator dataset.
 It covers the head-neck-chest-abdomen-pelvis region in CT.
-* `CrossSAM_iter_20000_ct_mr_inter_1.pth` Cross-SAM model trained on the NIH Lymphnode and an Abdomen CT-MRI dataset.
+* `CrossSAM_iter_20000_ct_mr_inter_1.pth` UAE-M model trained on the NIH Lymphnode and an Abdomen CT-MRI dataset.
 It covers the upper abdomen region in CT and T2 MRI.
-Surprisingly, it can also be used in other MRI modalities such as T1, showing good our-of-domain generalization ability.
+Surprisingly, it can also be used in other MRI modalities such as T1, showing good out-of-domain generalization ability.

 ### Demo